Health, Sports Medicine, Tennis

 Ouch!
 Is That Tennis Elbow?

 I’m at the net.
 By way of hand signal, I let my doubles partner know what kind of serve I would like.
 The serve kicks out wide and high to the backhand.
-The returner gets his strings on the ball but not early enough to create a good-enough crosscourt angle.
+The returner gets his strings on the ball but not early enough to create a good enough crosscourt angle.
 I know this is my chance.
 I’m on the balls of my feet, ready to poach.
 I squeeze my grip lightly to prepare for the perfect backhand volley.
-A piercing sharp pain shoots from my elbow down my forearm.
+A piercing, sharp pain shoots from my elbow down my forearm.
 I wince as the ball connects with my strings.
 Worse than the physical pain, the ball lands at the bottom of the net.
 I stare at my throbbing elbow.
 I vaguely remember my elbow aching this morning when I held my coffee cup.
 How in heaven’s name did it progress from a minor ache to a knife-like pain, sharp enough to bring me to my knees?

 Muscle Weakness:

-Often times weakness in the shoulder blade/scapular muscles will cause problems down the chain.
+Often times, weakness in the shoulder blade/scapular muscles will cause problems down the chain.
 Our shoulder blade muscles (lower trap, mid-trap, serrates anterior) stabilize our shoulder blade and allow for normal movement activities down the arm.
 Many athletes have weakness in these core shoulder girdle muscles which then impose unreasonable stabilizing demands on the elbow and wrist muscles.
 Athletes who get in the habit of performing core stabilizing exercises of the scapular, lower abdominal, and hip musculature are able to avoid many nagging inflammatory conditions down the chain.
-For seasoned tennis players, lateral epicondylitis typically does not start on the court but instead start with a non-tennis activity such as a big day of gardening or using a screwdriver to put together that large desk that’s been sitting in a box for a year.
+For seasoned tennis players, lateral epicondylitis typically does not start on the court but instead starts with a non-tennis activity such as a big day of gardening or using a screwdriver to put together that large desk that’s been sitting in a box for a year.
 The extensor muscles are not strong enough to do hours of manual labor (unless they have been slowly conditioned to do so).
-The tendon gets inflamed and the situation quickly gets exacerbated when this same person then participates in their tennis match with an already inflamed tendon.
+The tendon gets inflamed, and the situation quickly gets exacerbated when this same person then participates in a tennis match with an already inflamed tendon.

 For seasoned tennis players, lateral epicondylitis typically do not start on court but instead start with a non-tennis activity such as a big day of gardening or using a screwdriver to put together that large desk that’s been sitting in a box for a year.